0xAbdalrahman/Windows-and-Linux-Artifact-Deep-Dive/README.md

 ## 🎓 DEPI Graduation Project – Digital Forensics Track (ONL3_ISS7_S1)

-This graduation project is part of the DEPI Training Program – Digital Forensics Track.
+##### This graduation project, part of the DEPI Digital Forensics Track, focuses on investigating Windows and Linux artifacts.
+It explores different artifacts across both operating systems to analyze evidence and develop practical forensic skills.
-It focuses on a deep forensic exploration of Windows and Linux operating system artifacts, including memory forensics, file system analysis, log examination, and cross-platform evidence comparison.

 <br>

 ## 🎯 Project Purpose

-To understand how different operating systems generate, store, and preserve forensic artifacts, and to build a unified investigation methodology that works across both Windows and Linux environments.
+##### To understand how different operating systems generate, store, and preserve forensic artifacts, and to build a unified investigation methodology that works across both Windows and Linux environments.

 <br>